anthonyshort/deku/README.md

 * It doesn't support old IE
 * Easily add plugins
 * Events instead of mixins
+* Render methods can be imported instead of inline reducing the need for JSX

 It has similar capabilities to React: